captainbland/crier/README.md

 You will need to install PostgreSQL, Redis and have a sandbox Stripe account in order to run this application.

+To set up the database, you'll need to install the Diesel command line tool and run diesel migration setup from the root directory of this repository.
+This will have Diesel connect to the database, run the database migrations and update the src/schema.rs file.

 The following environment variables should be set, these can also be picked up from a .env file automatically:

 DATABASE_URL - this should look something like postgres://user:password@127.0.0.1/crier